substance/interior/_posts/modules/0100-01-01-substance.md

 ## Prequesites

-Make sure you have XCode and Macports installed.
+Make sure you have XCode and Macports or Homebrew installed.
 Then install some libraries:

 	$ port install pcre
+or
+	$ brew install pcre

 ## Clone repository